-When judging this round, Evans says she wants to be excited.
+When judging this round, Evans says she wants to be excited by a story.

 "I think before you do anything else, as a writer you're always demanding the reader's time," she says.
 "I think in a short space it's even more important to have that kind of breathless hanging-on to the words of the story."

-She says language as well as a compelling character situation feeds into that.
-Evans is also looking for writing that changes the reader.
+She says language as well as compelling characters feed into that.

 Selecting A Winner